FOOD - VENDORS - LIVE MUSIC - ART EXHIBIT

 Fishing in Sewee Pond

-Sea Turtle Program.
-Turtle hats.
+Turtles and Turtle hats.
 Face Painting.
 Boat simulator.
 Inflatable BB gun range.

-Archery.
 Build a Bird Feeder.
 Nature Crafts

 Wildlife Art Contest and Exposition

 Students from St. James Santee Elementary and Middle School as well as Cape Romain Environmental Education Charter School (CREECS) will showcase their creativity and talents in a wildlife art exposition and competition.
-Note cards created from the winners of the 2019 Art Contest will be available for purchase at the festival and in the Bulls Bay community.
-All contributions from the sale of note cards purchase art supplies for the schools.

 Nature walks